halkyon/ghost-terraform/README.md

 ## TODO

-More flexibility in deployment, e.g. allow specifying different storage types, and play nicely with ingress controllers instead of provisioning a load balancer.
+* More flexibility in deployment, e.g. allow specifying different storage types, and play nicely with ingress controllers instead of provisioning a load balancer.

+* Allow selecting an existing namespace instead of creating one.